Living Trust Amendment

 What is the difference between a trust amendment and restatement?

 A trust amendment modifies specific, targeted provisions of the existing trust while leaving all other provisions unchanged.
 A trust restatement completely replaces the text of the entire trust document while maintaining the same trust entity, the same date of creation, and the same tax identification number.
 The advantage of a restatement is that it produces a single, clean document that incorporates all changes, eliminating the need to read multiple amendments alongside the original trust.
-Restatements are recommended when the cumulative amendments are extensive, when the grantor wants to make comprehensive changes, or when clarity and ease of administration are priorities.
+Restatements are recommended when the cumulative amendments are extensive, when the grantor wants to make sweeping changes, or when clarity and ease of administration are priorities.

 What is a trust restatement?